Okipa/laravel-table/README.md

 Configure row actions on your table that will be displayed at the end of each row.

-If no row action is declared on your table, the dedicated `Actions` column will not be displayed.
+If no row action is declared on your table, the dedicated `Actions` column at the right of the table will not be displayed.

 This package provides the built-in following actions:
 * `Show`:
   * Requires a `string $showUrl` argument on instantiation
-  * Redirects to the model detail page from a click on the `Show` icon
+  * Redirects to the model edit page on click
 * `Edit`:
   * Requires a `string $editUrl` argument on instantiation
-  * Redirects to the model edit page from a click on the `Edit` icon
+  * Redirects to the model edit page on click
 * `Destroy`:
-  * Deletes the model entry after being asked to confirm the removal
+  * Destroys the line after being asked to confirm

 To use them, you'll have to pass a closure parameter to the `rowActions` method.
 This closure will allow you to manipulate a `Illuminate\Database\Eloquent $model` argument and has to return an array containing row actions instances.

 You'll ben able to chain the following methods to your actions:
 * `when(bool $condition): Okipa\LaravelTable\Abstracts\AbstractRowAction`
-  * This method allows you to determine if action should be available on table rows
+  * Determines if action should be available on table rows
-* `confirmationQuestion(string $confirmationQuestion): Okipa\LaravelTable\Abstracts\AbstractRowAction`
+* `confirmationQuestion(string|false $confirmationQuestion): Okipa\LaravelTable\Abstracts\AbstractRowAction`
-  * This method allows you to define a custom confirmation message for your action that will override the default `__('Are you sure you want to perform this action?')` one
-  * This will only be useful for actions that are requiring a confirmation
+  * Overrides the default action confirmation message
-* `feedbackMessage(string $feedbackMessage): Okipa\LaravelTable\Abstracts\AbstractRowAction`:
+* `feedbackMessage(string|false $feedbackMessage): Okipa\LaravelTable\Abstracts\AbstractRowAction`:
-  * This method allows you to define a custom executed message for your action that will override the default `__('Action has been executed.')` one
+  * Overrides the default action feedback message

 ```php
 namespace App\Tables;